Personal Data Protection

-- Suitability for the position - explain how you feel your knowledge, skills and abilities meet the job requirements and how you can contribute to NTU ’s development;
+Suitability for the position – Explain how you feel your knowledge, skills and abilities meet the requirements of the position and how you can contribute to NTU’s development;

-- Teaching and Research Interest - submit detailed teaching and research* plans;
+Teaching and Research Interest – Tell us your detailed teaching and research* plans;

-- Post-doctorate qualifications/experience – elaborate on your professional experiences/ qualifications following your PhD, especially those which are relevant to the position you are applying for.
+Post-doctorate qualifications/experience – Elaborate on your professional experiences and qualifications following your PhD, especially those which are relevant to the position you are applying for.

 Detailed research plan should include information on the number and monetary amount of research grants held by the you at present and in the past, the number of PhD students you have supervised/co-supervised and are supervising/co-supervising, the number of PhD students you have graduated, as well as your citation index.

-- Personal Particulars - state name, contact details (e-mail, phone, confidential fax), nationality and date of birth;
+Personal Particulars – State name, contact details (e-mail address, phone), nationality and date of birth;

-A receipt acknowledging your application will be sent to you.
+A receipt of acknowledgement of your application will be sent to you.

-- Review of applications will begin on the date specified for the position (if indicated) and will continue until the position is filled.
+Review of applications will begin after the application deadline and will continue until the position is filled.
 The Search Committee will assess the merits of each application and shortlist applicants for interview.

-- If selected you will be contacted within three months from the date of our acknowledgement.
+If you are shortlisted, you will be contacted within three months from the date of our acknowledgement.
 We will also approach your referees to comment on your suitability for appointment.
-In submitting your application we encourage you to inform them that you are disclosing their contact details to the University and that they may be contacted.
+We encourage you to inform your referees that you are disclosing their contact details to NTU and that they may be contacted.

 If you do not receive a response after three months from the date of our acknowledgement, this will generally mean that your application is not shortlisted.